 And yet Gallaudet may have been more expensive back then.
 The 1900 tuition was $250, which in terms of 2016 commodity value is $19500—not so far off the current tuition of $19,852 for an undergraduate student, including a health insurance fee.
 But, when you consider the value of $250 as a proportion of someone’s income in 2016, it is the equivalent of $52,800—more than twice the current fee.
 (All inflation calculations are courtesy of Measuring Worth.)

-Like many in her generation, Della lost her hearing to Meningitis.
+Like many in her generation, Della lost her hearing to meningitis—but she was lucky she was born when was and not twenty years earlier when pre-modern medicine might have killed her.
 She was sick after age three and a half—the time at which most sounds have been learned and can be mimicked, according to Dennis C. Tanner—which would have made her a good candidate for oralism.
 However, there are still distortions in her pronunciation and tone, which Moss does notice.
 After he notices, though, I write her speech without accent because that is a better reflection of her intention and the story.
-I assume that the reader knows her speech is not perfect, but it is no reflection on her intelligence or eloquence.
+I assume that the reader knows her speech is not perfect, and that is no reflection on her intelligence or eloquence.

 I did try to soften Della a little bit with a few flaws, thanks to Swinbourne’s blog, but she still is significantly more sympathetic than everyone else—even the hero, maybe.
-(At first, Moss is not quite woke on deaf appreciation, but he learns.)
-Della’s grandfather is a tool, but he is the one who paid for her education—so that relationship is complex.
+Della’s grandfather is not a good man, but he is the one who paid for her education—so that relationship is complex.
 Della’s feelings toward him are understandably ambivalent and somewhat Machiavellian: if he is using her as a political pawn, she is using him right back to get to Manila.

 Since there are no other deaf people that Della knows in her corner of Manila, there is no real treatment of Deaf Culture and its rewards, nor would I be the best person to translate these ideas to the page.
 Still, I would consider Hotel Oriente a form of cross-cultural romance, like my other books.
 ‘Cause that’s my jam.